Beta Pictoris: Mass, radius and rotation

 The mass of Beta Pictoris has been determined by using models of stellar evolution and fitting them to the star's observed properties.
 This method yields a stellar mass between 1.7 and 1.8 solar masses.
-The star's angular diameter has been measured using interferometry with the Very Large Telescope and was found to be 0.84 milliarcseconds.
-Combining this value with the distance of 63.4 light years gives a radius 1.8 times that of the Sun.
+The star's angular diameter has been measured using interferometry with the Very Large Telescope and was found to be 0.84 milliarcseconds, giving it an actual size 1.7 times that of the Sun.

 The rotational velocity of Beta Pictoris has been measured to be at least 130 km/s.
 Since this value is derived by measuring radial velocities, this is a lower limit on the true rotational velocity: the quantity measured is actually v sin(i), where i represents the inclination of the star's axis of rotation to the line-of-sight.
 If it is assumed that Beta Pictoris is viewed from Earth in its equatorial plane, a reasonable assumption since the circumstellar disk is seen edge-on, the rotation period can be calculated as approximately 16 hours, which is significantly shorter than that of the Sun (609.12 hours).
+Observations with GRAVITY+ did show that the position angle (PA) of the stellar rotation is 32.09±0.9 ° (east of north), which is better aligned with the inner warped secondary disk.